HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_scaling.md

 The HCL Digital Experience 9.5 Kubernetes deployment using Helm allows you to configure the pod count of each individual application.

 In addition, it is possible to configure the use of HorizontalPodAutoscalers that scales up and down the applications by adding or removing Pods based on the pod metrics.
-Refer to the [Scaling DX 9.5 container deployments using Helm](https://doc.cnx.cwp.pnp-hcl.com/digital-experience/9.5/containerization/container_scaling_helm.html) Help Center topic for detailed overview information.
+Refer to the [Scaling DX 9.5 container deployments using Helm](../../architecture/container_scaling.md) Help Center topic for detailed overview information.

+!!! note
-**Note:** You are not able to use more than one \(1\) Core Pod until you have performed a database transfer.
+    You are not able to use more than one \(1\) Core Pod until you have performed a database transfer.

 ## Configuring pod count